sambos/ApacheFlink/README.md

 Also like read info on Apache Flink from data-artisan by Jamie Grier.

 ## Apache Flink vs Apache Spark vs Apache Storm

+## Apache Beam and Apache Flink
+This is a great combination as Apache Beam provides a unified API for handling batch and streaming which can be run on Flink, Spark and Google DataFlow Service.
+(Google dataflow is a commercial service for batch and streaming), while Spark has some limitations for time based windowing in case of stream processing.
+Apache Flink, as it provides both batch and streaming Engine, is an ideal combination to provide a a complete solution.

+Apache Beam --> Apache Flink